Property accessors provide access to an object's properties by using the dot notation or the bracket notation.

 and bar

-are converted to the same string.
+are converted to the same string ("[object Object]"

-const foo = { uniqueProp: 1 }; const bar = { uniqueProp: 2 }; const object = {}; object[foo] = 'value'; console.log(object[bar]);
+const foo = { uniqueProp: 1 }; const bar = { uniqueProp: 2 }; const object = {}; object[foo] = "value"; console.log(object[bar]);

-does not necessarily refer to the object containing a method.
+is not fixed in a method and does not necessarily refer to the object containing the method.
 Instead, this

 JavaScript novices often make the mistake of using eval()